First Dark Matter Search Results From Coherent CAPTAIN-Mills: Description of the CCM120 Detector

 \subsection{Overall Design Considerations and Goals}

-The LANSCE Lujan target provides an estimated 4$\pi$ flux of 4.74$\times$10$^5$ $\nu$/cm$^2$/s for each neutrino species ($\nu_\mu$ from $\pi^+$decay; $\bar{\nu_\mu}$ and $\nu_e$ from the decay of the daughter $\mu^+$) at 20\,m from the production target for nominal beam conditions.
+The LANSCE Lujan target provides an estimated 4$\pi$ flux of 4.74$\times$10$^5$ $\nu$/cm$^2$/s for each neutrino species ($\nu_\mu$ from $\pi^+$ decay; $\bar{\nu}_{\mu}$ and $\nu_e$ from the decay of the daughter $\mu^+$) at 20\,m from the production target for nominal beam conditions.
 The neutrinos are produced from $\pi^+$ decays when an 800\,MeV bunched proton beam from the proton storage ring (PSR) strikes the tungsten target with a repetition rate of 20\,Hz.
-The time profile of an individual proton bunch at the Lujan center is shown in Fig.~\ref{fig:ProtonBunchTime}: each bunch consists of $\sim 3.1 \times 10^{13}$ protons with a triangular time distribution spanning over $\sim280$\,ns.
+The time profile of an individual proton bunch at the Lujan center is shown in Fig.~\ref{fig:ProtonBunchTime}.
+Each bunch consists of $\sim 3.1\,\times\,10^{13}$ protons with a triangular time distribution spanning $\sim280$\,ns.

-The energy spectrum and time distribution of these beam neutrinos are shown in \mbox{Fig.~\ref{fig:TimeEnergyNeutrinos}}.
+The energy spectrum and time distribution of these beam neutrinos are shown in \mbox{Fig.\,\ref{fig:TimeEnergyNeutrinos}}.

 Neutrons are also produced at the Lujan target and constitute the primary source of background for CCM.
-Thanks to their high mass and the moderating material around the production target, neutrons reach CCM later than neutrinos and dark matter, providing a $>$100\,ns background free window that enables the search proposed here.
-The arrival time of the beam neutrinos, dark matter, and beam neutrons at CCM is shown in Fig.~\ref{fig:NeutronTime} assuming a baseline L=20 m.
-Time of flight measurements with multiple Eljen EJ301 detectors determined that the fastest neutrons outside the CCM120 detector are about 20\,MeV.
+Thanks to their high mass and the moderating material around the production target, neutrons reach CCM later than neutrinos and DM, providing a $>$100\,ns background free window that enables the search proposed here.
+The simulated arrival times of the beam neutrinos, DM, and beam neutrons at CCM are shown in Fig.\,\ref{fig:NeutronTime} assuming a baseline $L$=20 m.
+Time of flight measurements using multiple \mbox{Eljen} EJ301 detectors determined that the fastest neutrons outside the CCM120 detector were about 20\,MeV.